Approved: March 24, 2017

-6) the supervising member must not make supervisory arrangements for the sole purpose of facilitating billing and payment for services by a third-party payer;
+6) Supervising members must not make supervisory arrangements for the sole purpose of facilitating billing and payment for services by a third-party payer;

-7) the supervising member’s name, clearly identified as the supervising member, and his/her contact information, must be clearly identified on all psychological reports and formal correspondence related to psychological services;
+7) Supervising members names, clearly identified as the supervisor, and their contact information, must be clearly identified on all psychological reports and formal correspondence related to psychological services;

-8) the supervising member must ensure that billing and receipts for services are in the name of the supervising member, psychology professional corporation or employer and clearly identify the name of the supervising member and the name, relevant degrees and professional designations of the supervised psychological service provider; and
+8) Supervising members must ensure that billing and receipts for services are in their name, psychology professional corporation or employer and clearly identify the name of the supervising member and the name, relevant degrees and professional designations of the supervised psychological service provider; and

-9) the supervising member must make best efforts to ensure that the supervisory relationship is conducive to professional development and in the best interests of the supervisee.
+9) Supervising members must make best efforts to ensure that the supervisory relationship is conducive to professional development and in the best interests of their supervisee.

 4.1.2 Supervision of Supervised Practice Members

 In addition to the responsibilities outlined in 4.1.1: